apache/mesos/docs/configuration.md

 </tr>
 <tr>
   <td>
-    --slave_subsystems=VALUE
+    --agent_subsystems=VALUE
   </td>
   <td>
-List of comma-separated cgroup subsystems to run the slave binary in, e.g., <code>memory,cpuacct</code>.
+List of comma-separated cgroup subsystems to run the agent binary in, e.g., <code>memory,cpuacct</code>.
 The default is none.
 Present functionality is intended for resource monitoring and no cgroup limits are set, they are inherited from the root mesos